 Hernando County Community Anti-Drug Coalition

 Spring Hill, FL 34609

 Florida Statute § 316.192 — View the full text of the Florida Statute for reckless driving.
 Subsection (5) addresses reckless driving offenses involving the use of alcohol, chemical substances, or controlled substances.
 Learn more about the requirements of alleged offenders convicted of these offenses as well as the penalties of failure to comply with court requirements.

 If you were arrested for DUI in West Central Florida, it will be in your best interest to immediately seek legal representation for help determining whether you may be able to have the criminal charges reduced or dismissed.
-Ashley M. Aulls, P.A. aggressively defends clients all over Hernando County, Pasco County, Sumter County, and Citrus County.
+The Law Office of Ashley Aulls, P.A. aggressively defends clients all over Hernando County, Pasco County, Sumter County, and Citrus County.

 Brooksville criminal defense attorney Ashley Aulls works tirelessly to help people achieve the most favorable outcomes to their criminal cases.
-You can have him provide a full evaluation of your case when you call (352) 593-4115 or submit an online contact form to take advantage of a free initial consultation.
+You can have him provide a full evaluation of your case when you call (352) 593-4115 or submit an online contact form to set up your first consultation.